 Currently, no major US-based gambling operators offer full passkey support.
 They primarily rely on traditional passwords combined with two-factor authentication (2FA), often as a regulatory requirement.

 No, DraftKings does not currently support passkeys.
 To secure accounts, the platform requires users in regulated states to use two-factor authentication (2FA), typically via SMS or email, in addition to a password.
-The company has been the target of credential stuffing attacks, where attackers use stolen passwords from other websites to gain access to user accounts, highlighting the limitations of password-based security.
+DraftKings has been a repeated target of credential stuffing attacks: in November 2022, approximately 68,000 accounts were compromised resulting in up to $300,000 in unauthorized withdrawals, and in September 2025, another credential stuffing incident affected additional accounts.
+These attacks — where attackers use stolen passwords from other data breaches — highlight why password-based security is insufficient and why passkeys would significantly improve account protection for DraftKings users.

 No, FanDuel does not offer passkey support at this time.
 The platform secures accounts with a password and requires two-factor authentication (2FA) via an authenticator app or SMS in many regulated states.